Vampire: The Masquerade - Bloodlines 2: Everything we know

 Given the fraught history of Bloodlines 2 development and its changing studios, we don't know how much of what we learned before 2023 is relevant to the current version of Bloodlines 2.
 With all its complications, it sounds like the game has undergone some serious revisions.
 Here's a summary of details we had for Bloodlines 2 while it was in the care of Hardsuit Labs, but again: Some or all of this might not be representative of what to expect from the game currently being developed by The Chinese Room.

-The announcement trailer sets a darker tone and established Bloodlines 2's Seattle setting, which The Chinese Room has confirmed is still the Bloodlines 2 setting.
+The announcement trailer sets a darker tone and established Bloodlines 2's Seattle setting, which The Chinese Room has confirmed is still the setting for Bloodlines 2.
 Hardsuit Labs released a 30 minute gameplay demo for Gamescom 2019.
-It gives a good sense for what it's like to roam around open Seattle in the earlier version.
+It gives a good sense for what it was like to roam around open Seattle in the earlier version.

 Paradox had confirmed that five clans, the Brujah, Tremere, Toreador, Ventrue, and Malkavians would be playable in Bloodlines 2.
 They had also detailed 11 different disciplines of vampire powers, each with its own set of abilities.
 Some, like the super strength-esque Potency, the superhumanly speedy Celerity, and the Thaumaturgy blood magic disciplines are visible at least in spirit in the reveal trailer above from The Chinese Room, but it's unclear how much of the surrounding systems are intact.